CMU-17-214/s2024/labs/lab01.md

 Explore the `pom.xml` file to see how the project is currently configured.

-*Checkpoint:* In your local directory, try to run `mvn install` which will download dependencies and compile the code.
+*Checkpoint:* In the java subdirectory of your local homework 1 repository, try to run `mvn install` which will download dependencies and compile the code.
 You can either type `mvn install` in the terminal or click the Maven tab on the bottom left, scroll down to “install” and press the triangle.

 ### VSCode for Java